 Ben made his radio debut (and blatant early mistakes) at Northwestern University’s student radio station, WNUR.
 There, he spent much of his time broadcasting sports; an internship at Chicago Public Radio gradually helped bring him over from the "dark side."
 He spent the summer of 2003 broadcasting Minor League Baseball in Great Falls, Montana, before turning full-time to public radio.
 After several years covering the Monterey Bay Area for NPR member station KAZU, he joined Capital Public Radio in August 2007.

 Since then, Ben reported on Sacramento Mayor Kevin Johnson’s historic election in 2008 and won a regional Edward R. Murrow Award for his continuing coverage of Sacramento’s homeless “tent city” along the American River.
 After stints as a local reporter and All Things Considered host, Ben moved to CapRadio’s Capitol Bureau in February 2011, where his love of politics made him a natural fit.
-Now, as Capitol Bureau Chief, he oversees coverage of California politics and government, which is distributed to NPR stations across the state through Capital Public Radio's Network (CPRN).
-He also hosted two podcasts during the 2018 campaign season: California’s Next Governor and Keys to the House.
+He now serves as Director, Programming and Audience Development.

 October 9, 2019

 With power outages poised to spread to 7 percent of his state’s population, California Governor Gavin Newsom is both supporting electric utilities’ decisions to turn the lights off and criticizing Pacific Gas and Electric.